Bursar Policies and Procedures

 Cash must be kept in a secured safe cashbox, or register drawer with limited access; only the person assigned should have access.
 If you use keys to access the safe, cashbox, or a locked draw, then make sure that the key is kept in a secure, secret place.
 Cash must be counted at the end of the persons shift or before another employee comes on duty.
 Discrepancies should be documented and resolved by cashier and supervisor must review and approve.

-A student’s authorization to enroll in courses at Clayton State University is conditional upon acceptance of all terms and conditions set forth in the Registration Agreement.
+A student’s authorization to enroll in courses at Clayton State University is conditional upon acceptance of all terms and conditions set forth in the Student Payment Agreement.
 Students must agree to the mandatory terms and conditions when they enter the registration system every semester, and only then they will be permitted to proceed to registration.
-Students who do not accept the terms and conditions of the Registration Agreement will not be permitted to register in courses at Clayton State University.
+Students who do not accept the terms and conditions of the Student Payment Agreement will not be permitted to register in courses at Clayton State University.